24 Different Types of Ants in Minnesota

 So, If you want to get rid of this type, try pouring boiling water down one of the openings.
 They will be unable to climb out and die.

-This species is commonly referred to as the red pavement ant because they have a reddish-brown abdomen with four yellow spots on it.
+This species is called the red pavement ant because they have a reddish-brown abdomen with four yellow spots.

 These types of ants in Minnesota are often confused with Formica sericea, but they can be distinguished by their larger size and lack of hairs on the hind legs.